 — Kendall Kardashian (@KendallNKardash) October 28, 2016

 Despite resembling Instagram’s all-encompassing filter — which was rolled out to general users in September — Twitter’s tool offers added customization, essentially allowing users to block out unpleasant tweets based on offensive words (such as profanities and racial slurs).
 However, it could also function as a moderator for all kinds of content (from specific topics to hashtags) based on a person’s preferences.

 The move comes at a time when the backlash against Twitter’s perceived inaction against trolls has reached its peak.
-A number of high-profile users have abandoned the platform, or temporarily quit, when faced with a torrent of bigoted abuse.
+A number of high-profile users have previously abandoned the platform, or temporarily quit, having endured a torrent of bigoted abuse.

-Twitter’s so-called hands off approach relies on its users to report abuse, with complaints directed toward a dedicated team of staffers that probe the inquiries.
+Twitter’s so-called hands-off approach relies on its users to report abuse, with complaints directed toward a dedicated team of staffers who probe the inquiries.
+Additionally, users have the option to mute and block others on the site.
 Recently, Twitter has taken a stern public stance against harassment led by its CEO Jack Dorsey, who regards the issue as a primary concern.

 It is a tough balancing act for a company that has advocated the need to protect free speech on its platform.
-Over a decade since its creation, many feel that Twitter has failed to ensure that its users feel safe on the site.
-And, as detailed in a recent BuzzFeed report, the calls for change are coming from its biggest advocates.
+Over the decade that has passed since its creation, many feel that Twitter has failed to ensure that its users feel safe on the site.
+And, as detailed in a BuzzFeed report, the calls for change are coming from its biggest advocates.